-We all share stories with family and friends about the daily issues we face managing a family, especially regarding our husbands.
-We laugh in unity, relieved we are all in the same boat, and thankful it's not just us.
+We all share stories with family and friends about the daily issues we face managing a family... especially regarding our husbands.
+We laugh in unity, relieved that we are all in the same boat and thankful that it's not just us.
 Where did the 'happily ever after' go?
 I'm surprised there's been no class action against Disney for feeding us that dream ... but that's for another time!
 Back to the issue with husbands.
-So what is that really saying about marriage?
+What is this really saying about marriage?

-Repeating the things your husband doesn't do is half the problem, as Alison Ledgerwood explained in her TED Talk, Getting Stuck in the Negatives.
-But the bigger problem is what's being said, not what's 'not' getting done!
+Repeating the things your husband doesn't do is half the problem, as Alison Ledgerwood explains in her TED Talk, Getting Stuck in the Negatives.
+However the bigger problem is what is being said - not what isn’t getting done!

 Here is a list of phrases and words that break a marriage ... from a woman's perspective.

 You're eating too much

 You look fat in those jeans

 You look old

 You're no fun anymore

 Why can't you be more like (fill in name of someone amazing)?